Immutable Audit Trail Software for Insurance — Tamper-Proof, FCA & CBUAE-Aligned

 System action logs are critical for EU AI Act compliance — demonstrating that AI decision-making in insurance is transparent, explainable, and auditable.

 Compliance isn't a quarterly report — it's an ongoing operational state.
 Regure dashboards show compliance status in real time, identifying issues before they become regulatory findings.
+See the insurance business intelligence platform for the broader BI architecture this builds on.

 Track the four Consumer Duty outcomes in real time: products and services suitability, price and value evidence, consumer understanding metrics, and consumer support performance.
 Dashboards show outcome indicators per product line, channel, and customer cohort — identifying areas of concern before the FCA's supervisory team does.